include-cpp/cpplang-code-of-conduct/index.md

 Unacceptable Behavior
 ---------------------

-The following behaviours are unacceptable both in the CppLang Slack Team, and in any physical or online events officially organized by it's administrative team:
+The following behaviours are unacceptable in all CppLang Slack channels, and in any physical or online events officially organized by its administrative team:

 - Violence, threats of violence or violent language directed against another person.
 - Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.